alexpdp7/plankalkul/README.md

 ### Testing

-This will not work as a PWA, just as a plain PWA, because PWAs must be served with https.
+This will not work as a PWA, just as a plain webapp, because PWAs must be served with https.

 ```
 $ python3 -m http.server --directory target/pwa/